echo1826/echo1826/README.md

 -->
 My name is Ethan Cho

-- 🌱 I’m currently learning Web Development, Algorithms, and Data Structures
+- 🌱 I’m currently learning Web Development, Algorithms, Data Structures, and Python!

 - 🔭 I’m currently working on teaching my bootcamp graduate peers about Algorithms and Data Structures for technical interviews.
 I'm also working on a social media app called cactus social as well as a tinder clone app called sheltr